pjpawel/pos-iot/README.md

 # Study of the potential use of the PoS algorithm in Internet of Things networks
-*Proof of Trust blockchain simulation*
+*Proof of Staked Trust blockchain simulation*

 ### Author:
 - Paweł Podgórski